 The policy will be numbered appropriately, announced to the UAH community and posted to the UAH web site by the Campus Designee.

-Area-specific policies, i.e., applicable to a single administrative or organizational unit, need not follow the creation process of a university-wide policy but may be put in place by the responsible administrative or organizational unit officer following consultation with those in his or her administrative chain up through the responsible Vice President, Office of Legal Counsel, the Campus Designee, to the President.
+Area-specific policies, i.e., applicable to a single administrative or organizational unit, need not follow the creation process of a university-wide policy but may be put in place by the responsible administrative or organizational unit officer following consultation with those in his or her administrative chain up through the responsible Vice President, Office of Counsel, the Campus Designee, to the President.
 Area specific policies, to the extent practicable, should adhere to the same Board rules as university-wide policies.
-Interim policies, i.e., those that must be in place but time does not permit the normal approval process of a university-wide policy to be carried out, may be approved by the responsible Vice President and the President, following review by the Office of Counsel and the Campus Designee, and remain in effect for up to six months.
+Interim policies, i.e., those that must be in place but time does not permit the normal approval process of a university-wide policy to be carried out, may be approved by the responsible Vice President and the President, following review by the Office of Counsel and the Campus Designee, and remain in effect for up to six (6) months.
 Interim policies, which must adhere to the same Board rules as final policies approved by the President, must be labelled as such.

 C. Review, Revision, and Rescindment of a UAH Policy.
 To maintain an up-to-date and relevant set of policies, a regular schedule of review and revision must be scheduled.
-The responsible Vice President shall be responsible for ensuring all policies within their purview are reviewed within 90 days of the policy’s five-year anniversary.
-The President may approve revised policies or may rescind policies at any time following consultation with the Office of Legal Counsel and the Campus Designee.
+The responsible Vice President shall be responsible for ensuring all policies within their purview are reviewed within ninety (90) days of the policy’s five-year anniversary.
+The President may approve revised policies or may rescind policies at any time following consultation with the Office of Counsel and the Campus Designee.

 Recommended revisions to policies should be forwarded as written suggestions through appropriate channels to the responsible Vice President for consideration.
 If a revision is deemed necessary, the responsible Vice President will follow the policy development process outlined in B. above.
 When a policy is revised, it will be reissued with a notation "Revised (date)" placed in the lower right corner of each page of the policy.
 Technical revisions, i.e., non-substantive or editorial revisions, may be made by the responsible Vice President following consultation with the President.

-When a policy is reviewed and requires no substantive revision, the responsible Vice President will, within ninety days of the specified review date, forward a signed copy of the reviewed policy with a notation "Reviewed (date)" placed in the lower right corner of each page to the Office of Counsel for legal review.
-Once the policy has been reviewed and signed by University Counsel and reviewed by the Campus Designee it will be forwarded to the President for review and approval.
+When a policy is reviewed and requires no substantive revision, the responsible Vice President will, within ninety (90) days of the specified review date, forward a copy of the reviewed policy with a notation "Reviewed (date)" placed in the lower right corner of each page to the Office of Counsel for legal review.
+Once the policy has been reviewed by University Counsel and reviewed by the Campus Designee it will be forwarded to the President for review and approval.
 Upon approval by the President, the policy will be posted to the UAH web site by the Campus Designee.

-The Director of Compliance shall be responsible for auditing compliance with this policy and that timely review processes are taking place.
+The Campus Designee shall be responsible for auditing compliance with this policy and that timely review processes are taking place.

 D. Conflicts with Higher Authority and Among Policies.
 Should there be or should there occur at any time a conflict between a UAH policy and a document of a higher authority (e.g., applicable federal or Alabama law or regulations, or policies, with Bylaws and Rules of The Board of Trustees of The University of Alabama and with pronouncements of the Board and Chancellor of the System) the document of higher authority will prevail.
 Should there occur at any time a conflict among UAH policies, the most recently approved policy will prevail.
 Should there occur at any time a conflict between a UAH policy and any other written or oral statement developed by an operating unit at the university, the UAH policy will prevail.